-- A member of the SST will respond to the behavior via the Continuum of Care. - When members of the SST respond the primary responsibility is to maintain safety, this may be calling for additional support. - Typically, when responding to these behaviors the responding SST will: - Remove the student(s) of concern from the classroom or incident location. - Separate the involved students. - Meet and gather information from all involved parties, respondent, complainant, teacher, etc. This includes obtaining the written referral from the teacher. - Escort involved the student(s) to a safe location. - Contact the Dean of Students. - The Dean of Students or designee will: - Evaluate all information, including information from the respondent. - Assign the consequence. - Inform all parties of the resolution in accordance with school policy and FERPA. - Contact involved students' parent(s)/guardian(s). - Document incident and resolution.
+- A member of the SST will respond to the behavior via the Continuum of Care. - When members of the SST respond the primary responsibility is to maintain safety, this may be calling for additional support. - Typically, when responding to these behaviors the responding SST will: - Remove the student(s) of concern from the classroom or incident location. - Separate the involved students. - Meet and gather information from all involved parties, respondent, complainant, teacher, etc. This includes obtaining the written referral from the teacher. - Escort involved the student(s) to a safe location. - Contact the Assistant Principal. - The Assistant Principal or designee will: - Evaluate all information, including information from the respondent. - Assign the consequence. - Inform all parties of the resolution in accordance with school policy and FERPA. - Contact involved students' parent(s)/guardian(s). - Document incident and resolution.